- A message is content you send an audience of users. Messages are generally defined by how the user experiences them.

 Use a Composer

-To create a message using a Composer, first choose your project from the dashboard, then click Create and make your selection.
+To create a message using a composer, open your messaging project, then click Create and make your selection.

 Read the Composer Overview to learn how to use composers, their navigation and page elements, and where to find your message drafts.